bitrix24/b24restdocs/api-reference/crm/universal/user-defined-object-types/index.md

 3. When creating a direction, a default set of stages will be created regardless of the settings.
 If desired, they can be [modified/removed](#stages-of-spas).
 4. Custom fields for this SPA are created.
 [More details](../user-defined-fields/index.md)
 5. You can work with its [elements](#elements-of-spas).
-6. The SPA can be brought into the Digital Workplace.
+6. The SPA can be integrated into the Digital Workplace.
 [More details](../../automated-solution/index.md)
 7. You can configure both personal and shared detail forms for SPA elements.
-[More details](#managing-the-settings-of-the-spa-element-detail-form)
+[More details](#managing-detail-form-settings-for-spa-elements)
 8. There is an option to enhance functionality through events.